jankolo/revtex-bst-modified/README.md

 # License information
 The bibtex style file (.bst) in this repository has been derived from the original file `apsrev4-2.bst`, which is part of the revtex latex package obtainable at https://ctan.org/tex-archive/macros/latex/contrib/revtex and distributed under the LaTeX Project Public License.

-The file has been modified to include article titles in the bibliography by default, and to print them in gray color.
+The file has been modified to include article titles in the bibliography by default, as well as print first integer number of of authors.
+Also do this in case of "incollection" items.

 # Usage
 Include the `myapsrev4-2.bst` file in the main directory of your Latex project and specify it as the bibliography style with the Latex command `\bibliographystyle{apsrev4-2}`, see the example below.